brave-experiments/brave-webmcp/README.md

 the way it does — the DOM selectors are often site-specific and non-obvious, so this is what makes a script maintainable when the site's markup changes.

+## Why not TypeScript?

+These scripts are plain JavaScript by design.
+A tool's whole job is to read the live DOM of a third-party page, and we generally have no type definitions for what's actually in that page — the markup is owned by the site, changes without notice, and isn't described by any published schema.
+TypeScript's guarantees would stop at `document.querySelector(...)`, where every result is `Element | null` and the interesting structure is unknown anyway.
+That leaves us maintaining a build step and type annotations that add ceremony without buying real safety, so we keep the scripts as small, dependency-free JS that ships to clients as-is.

 ## Packaging & signing

 The component is packaged and signed by